laraost/tim/README.md

   >.^
 ```

-The initial values for the registers are read from standard input (or set to zero if none are provided).
+There are 10 "tapes".
+The initial values for the registers on tape 0 are read from standard input (or set to zero if none are provided).

 It's written in Python 3.
 Run ```machine.py``` with the argument ```/path/to/input/file``` to be amazed.